AdobeDocs/analytics-learn.en/help/intro-to-analytics/what-can-aa-do-for-me/how-adobe-analysis-workspace-can-change-your-business.md

 # How Adobe Analysis Workspace Can Change Your Business

 Analysis Workspace is a new and easy-to-use interface in Adobe Analytics.
-Within Analysis Workspace, you can do Ad hoc Analysis, Flexible Analysis, Cohort Analysis, and Fallout Analysis.
+Within Analysis Workspace, you can do Ad hoc Analysis, Flexible Analysis, [!UICONTROL Cohort] Analysis, and [!UICONTROL Fallout] Analysis.
 You can also share the analysis working environment with everyone in your company, and its drag and drop function allows everyone to analyze the data easily and get insights quickly.

 >[!VIDEO](https://video.tv.adobe.com/v/31501/?quality=12)